Flimpan/my-new-project/README.md

 ## Acknowledgments

 Thank you to the people behind the Building AI course for helping me understand AI in a fun and innovative way!
+Also I'm sorry if my project is a little underwhelming compared to the others.
+I'm planning on learning Pythong in the future and will then come back to this project to maybe add some lines of test code to see how long I can take this project on my own.